First Day of Fall – A Beneficial Time for Landscapes

 - Cooler Temperatures.
 Plants, like people, prefer our fall temperatures over the sweltering heat of summer.
 Turf and ornamentals just naturally look better and have more energy for good root development when they are not wilted and stressed by the heat.

-Fall is a great time for our landscape to recover from the damage done by summer’s stress.
+Fall is a great time for our landscape to recover from the damage caused by the stress of summer.
 You will start to see the brown areas that were caused by disease, drought and heat stress begin to fill in much quicker now.
-Turf begins to lie down and use the extra energy to crawl and spread.
+Turf begins to lie down and uses the extra energy to crawl and spread.